clab/dynet/README.md

     cd build
     cmake .. -DEIGEN3_INCLUDE_DIR=c:\libs\Eigen -DBOOST_ROOT=c:\libs\boost_1_61_0 -DBOOST_LIBRARYDIR=c:\libs\boost_1_61_0\lib64-msvc-14.0 -DBoost_NO_BOOST_CMAKE=ON -G"Visual Studio 14 2015 Win64"

-This will generate cnn.sln and a variety of *.vcxproj files (one for the CNN library, and one per example).
-You should be able to just open cnn.sln and build all.
+This will generate cnn.sln and a bunch of \*.vcxproj files (one for the CNN library, and one per example).
+You should be able to just open cnn.sln and build all. **Note: multi-process functionality is currently not supported in Windows, so you will not be able to build rnnlm-mp.
+Go to build->Configuration Manager and uncheck the box next to this project**

 #### Debugging build problems